laurabrugger/laurabrugger.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I like making cool maps to tell stories about how the people and planet connect.
-These are some of the projects I'm most excited about— stay tuned for results!
+      text: I like making maps to help tell stories about how the people and planet impact one another.
+These are some projects I’m most excited about and currently working on—stay tuned for              results!
       filters:
         folders:
           - project